 Cedar Falls Mycology Podcast

-Explore the fascinating world or mycology through lectures, book reviews and interviews hosted by mycologist Tim Leavitt from the Cedar Falls Treehouse.
-The Treehouse is an educational mycology immersion facility located in North Bend Washington.
-Reoccuring themes of these episodes will be, mushrooms, mycozooism, ethnomycology, theorhetical mycology, medicinal mycology and mycoremediation.
+Explore the fascinating world of mycology through lectures, book reviews and interviews hosted by mycologist Tim Leavitt from the Cedar Falls Treehouse.
+The Treehouse is an educational mycology immersion facility located in North Bend, Washington.
+Recurring themes of these episodes will be mushrooms, mycozooism, ethnomycology, theoretical mycology, medicinal mycology and mycoremediation.
 Audience participation is strongly encouraged.
-You can contact us by email cedarfallsmycology@gmail.com or come visit us for a spectacular mushroom diner by booking the Cedar Falls Treehouse through airbnb.
+You can contact us by email cedarfallsmycology@gmail.com or come visit us for a spectacular mushroom dinner and a magical evening immersed in the world of Fungi by booking the Cedar Falls Treehouse through AirBnB.

 Episodes